Hiu Station: Lines

 The station is served by the Sasebo Line and is located 45.5 km from the starting point of the line at Hizen-Yamaguchi.
 Besides the Sasebo Line local services, the JR Kyushu Rapid Seaside Liner also stops at the station.
-In addition, although Haiki is the official starting point of the Ōmura Line, most of its local services run on to terminate at Sasebo using the Sasebo Line track.
+In addition, although Haiki is the official starting point of the Ōmura Line, most of its local services continue on to terminate at Sasebo using the Sasebo Line tracks.

 Station layout

 The station, which is unstaffed, consists of an island platform serving two tracks with a siding.
 A simple shelter is provided at the station as a waiting room.
 Another shelter is provided on the platform, together with an automatic ticket vending machine.

-Adjacent stations
+Platforms

 History

 Japanese Government Railways (JGR) opened the station on 26 December 1910 as an additional station on the existing track of the Sasebo Line.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, control of the station passed to JR Kyushu.